 Residential Experience for Professionals (REP)

-Duration – between 1 week and 1 month.
+Duration – Between 1 week and 1 month.

-Objectives – to gain an introduction and understanding of the treatment programme at Castle Craig through a period of close observation and interaction.
+Objectives – To gain an introduction and understanding of the treatment programme at Castle Craig through a period of close observation and interaction.

 Candidate profile – Typically healthcare students and healthcare professionals who are seeking to gain more insight into addiction treatment and residential rehabilitation.

 REP details – REP candidates will be within the team in our intensive treatment unit.
 Each candidate will shadow a therapist and patient, following as many core functions as is feasible.
-The professional will attend patient lectures and group as outlined in the timetable.
+The professional will attend patient lectures and the group as outlined in the timetable.
 They will be given the opportunity to participate in drumming, art and HBOT.
-They will also be able to attend the Open Day and attend the open Peebles AA/Al Anon meeting.
+They will also be able to attend the Open Day and attend the open Peebles AA/Al-Anon meeting.
 Lectures from specialists within the hospital will be given to the attendees.
 Reflection on the experience will be integral to the programme.
-Continuing education units are available depending upon length of stay.
+Continuing education units are available depending upon the length of stay.

 Cost – The cost of the REP programme is arranged on an individual basis and costs tend to include accommodation and meals.
 A limited number of bursaries are available for students – apply for details.